cast iron skillet vs grill pan

 Making the Right Choice for Your Kitchen

-Choosing between cast iron skillets and grill pans is key for your kitchen.
+Choosing between cast iron skillets and grill pans is important for your kitchen.
 Cast iron skillets last up to 12 years and are great for even heat and flavor.
 They are perfect for quickly searing steaks to perfection.

 Grill pans offer a different cooking experience.
 They’re made of stainless steel, which heats up slowly but keeps food warm.
 You can get those classic grill marks, with ideal grates 0.2 inches apart.
 What’s more, stainless steel grill pans are easy to clean in the dishwasher and don’t rust easily.